Table of Contents

-1. Introduction to Trade License
+1. Introduction

 A Trade License is an official permission granted by municipal corporations or local authorities that allows an individual or a business to carry out specific commercial activities at a designated location.
 It ensures that the business complies with safety standards, environmental regulations, and zoning laws.
+There are different types of license required to be obtained by business entity based upon their nature of activity, such as manufacturing unit require certain licenses and permits, food processing unit requires certification from FSSAI etc.

 2. Governing Authority and Legal Framework

-Trade Licenses are governed by the State Government and regulated by Municipal Corporations.
+These Licenses are governed by the State Government and regulated by Municipal Corporations.
 The authority to grant, renew, or revoke trade licenses lies with the respective local municipal bodies in each state.
 The revenue collected through trade licenses contributes to state government funds.

-3. Types of Trade Licenses
+3. Types of Trade LicenseS

 Trade Licenses are categorized into three main types: